Even though the discovery of the location of the Peralta mines is very significant, there is a much larger mystery:

 He had a good reason to turn back before he reached Cibola, and no one would have blamed him for returning after hearing of Estaban’s death.
 So why did he concoct the tale that the Zuni pueblo was as large as Mexico City?

 - Marcos de Niza intentionally deceived Coronado about the immensity of Cibola.
 The only logical reason that can be thought of why he would tell such a “whopper” was to re-direct attention away from the Aztec gold deposits.
 When de Niza guided the Coronado expedition to Chichilticale #2, only one day was spent at the other campsites, but 3 days were spent at Chichilticale (see dates on map above).
 1300 privately-funded people are not going to stop for one or a few persons having illness or injury.
-There had to be a special reason to stop for that long that most or all of the party would agree to: Chichilticale.
+There had to be a special reason to stop for that long that most or all of the party would have agreed to: Chichilticale.
 Friar Marcos de Niza’s plan worked.

 - Hernando de Alarcon was in command of 3 ships that sailed up the Sea of Cortez and up the Colorado River as far as 100 miles to meet the Coronado expedition with supplies.
 It would seem that both the Coronado and Alarcon parties were intentionally misguided.

 - Goldfield is the only bonanza-grade gold district nearby Casa Grande.
-Gold from the supergene enrichment of gold-bearing high-sulphidation ore deposits commonly has a purity of over 90%.
-The rare coincidence of brine lakes that covered the Goldfield District during and after the sulphide ore was deposited was ideal for the creation of supergene gold.
+Gold from the supergene enrichment of gold-bearing high-sulphidation VMS ore deposits commonly has a purity of over 90%.
+The rare coincidence of brine lakes that covered the Goldfield District during and after the sulfide ore was deposited was ideal for the creation of supergene gold.
 This type of gold was found in the modern-day Goldfield in large amounts.

 - Below is a map of the mineral potential of the Superstitions and surrounding area that was completed by the US Bureau of Mines and the US Geological Survey in 1993 using available geophysical data.
 The red areas have high mineral deposit potential.
 Please note that the northwest end of the mountains has nearly the same potential as the Superior/Resolution area shown at the SE corner of the map.
-Many miles of drilling has been done to block out the magnificent Resolution deposit since this map was made, but little has been done on the Goldfield end, and especially at the Molly Marie Prospect.
+Many miles of drilling has been completed to delineate the magnificent Resolution deposit since this map was made, but little has been done on the Goldfield end, and especially at the Molly Marie Prospect.
 An entire mining district CAN exist right out in the open in 2018 that has not been touched since 1851.

 - Several pit locations have been found seismically at the Molly Marie Prospect, and many more may be able to be located at nearby Goldfield.

 - Marco de Niza had seen the horrors of the Spanish occupation and the hundreds of thousands of Indians that died in slavery.
-He knew that the discovery of the gold deposits would result in more slavery and extermination of the peaceful native people he met along the Santa Cruz (Pima), just like what happened to the entire population of the Caribbean.
+He knew that the discovery of the gold deposits would result in more slavery and extermination of the peaceful native people he met along the Santa Cruz (Pima), just like what had happened to the entire population of the Caribbean.

 - It is theorized that de Niza lied about the location of Chichilticale to save the Pima and others and tried to keep the Coronado expedition as far away from Superstition mountain as possible (because of its odd and possibly renowned rugged shape).
 It can only be speculated what tales and clues circulated at that time, and “Chichilticale” near rugged mountains seems to have been one of them.